 Do you ever feel like you just need to figure out how to organize your life?
 With four young kids, I often feel like I’m in survival mode, barely holding it all together.
-But I found a collection of resources this week that has truly sparked a change in me.
-I have begun to fill my mind with strategies, systems, and tools that can help me organize my life and manage all aspects of my household.
+But with the right strategies, systems, and tools you can organize your life and manage all aspects of your household.

 Use Trello to organize your life.